tobert/tobert.github.io/src/post/linux-defaults.md

 vm.max_map_count = 1048576
 # increase the number of file handles available globally
 fs.file-max = 1048576
-# increase the number of sysv ipc slots for each type
-kernel.shmmax = 65536
-kernel.msgmax = 65536
-kernel.msgmnb = 65536
 # allow up to 999999 processes with corresponding pids
 # this looks nice and rarely rolls over - I've never had a problem with it.
 kernel.pid_max = 999999 # unnecessary, but I like it